Dementia Action Week

 Dementia impacts close to half a million Australians and almost 1.6 million Australians are involved in their care.
 The number of people living with dementia is set to double in the next 25 years.
 With so many people impacted now and into the future, it is vital we clear up some of the prevailing misconceptions about dementia.

 People living with dementia can live active and fulfilling lives many years after diagnosis.
 Despite this, they often experience discrimination.
-In a recent Dementia Australia survey, more than 70 per cent of people believed discrimination towards people with dementia is common or very common.
+In a Dementia Australia survey, more than 70 per cent of people believed discrimination towards people with dementia is common or very common.

-Dementia Australia will provide information and tips to encourage all Australians to increase their understanding of dementia and learn how they can make a difference to the lives of people around them who are impacted – and to help eliminate discrimination.
+The campaign provides information and tips to encourage all Australians to increase their understanding of dementia and learn how they can make a difference to the lives of people around them who are impacted – and to help eliminate discrimination.
 These include simple and practical tips to:

 - Give a little support to a person living with dementia.